 The problem is that personalization does not scale.
 Spending fifteen minutes reading a prospect's LinkedIn feed, company blog, and job openings to write one email is highly inefficient.
 A sales rep executing this playbook can only contact 10 to 15 people a day, which is not enough volume to sustain a growing pipeline.

-To scale your outbound program without reverting to generic spam, you must use AI-driven prospect research.
-Instead of manual analysis, connect an intelligent agent to your workflow.
-The AI can read unstructured company profiles, synthesize their main challenges, and build a research sheet in seconds.
+To scale outbound without going back to generic spam, use AI for prospect research.
+Instead of reading every profile by hand, connect an agent to your workflow.
+It can read unstructured company profiles, pull out the main challenges, and build a research sheet in seconds.

-Omentir integrates this research layer directly into your lead queue.
-The platform checks profiles, summarizes their background, and generates outreach drafts, keeping you in control of the final approval.
-Let's look at how to build a research pipeline using AI.
+Omentir puts this research layer in your lead queue.
+It checks profiles, summarizes background, and drafts outreach, while you keep final approval.
+Here is how to build that research pipeline.

 The best prospect research does not try to prove that every lead is ready to buy.
 It tries to answer a narrower question: is there enough observable evidence to justify a thoughtful first message?
 If the answer is no, the lead should stay out of the campaign, even if the title and company size look perfect.

-Standard database providers supply structured variables: employee count, city, industry category, and job title.
-While useful, these variables do not reveal buyer intent.
-To find active need, your agent must analyze unstructured sources on LinkedIn:
+Database providers supply structured variables: employee count, city, industry category, and job title.
+Those fields are useful, but they do not show buyer intent.
+To find active need, your agent has to read unstructured sources on LinkedIn:

-• Profile About Section: The summary where executives describe their current initiatives, department goals, and technical focus.
+- Profile about section: The summary where executives describe current initiatives, department goals, and technical focus.

-• Recent Feed Posts: The updates they share about industry trends, team achievements, or operational challenges.
+- Recent feed posts: Updates they share about industry trends, team work, or operational challenges.

-• LinkedIn Job Openings: The detailed listings showing which technologies their target teams need to know and what tasks they are expanding to handle.
+- LinkedIn job openings: Listings that show which technologies their teams need and what work they are expanding to handle.

-• Company Updates: The press releases, product launch posts, and funding announcements shared on the company page.
+- Company updates: Press releases, product launch posts, and funding announcements on the company page.

-By feeding these unstructured documents to an LLM, you extract specific business challenges that static data points miss entirely.
+Feed those documents to an LLM and you can extract specific business challenges that static data points miss.

 Treat each source differently.
 A job post is a stronger operational signal than a vague company tagline.
 A founder's post about a current bottleneck is stronger than a reposted industry article.
 A recent product launch is stronger than a two-year-old press release.
 The AI should rank evidence by freshness, specificity, and relevance to your offer.